 This section contains articles about staying safe online and protecting your privacy in the digital world.
 The information is written by seasoned IT professionals and is distilled into a format that can be understood by a lay person.

 Neither science nor technological innovation would be possible without free exchange of ideas.
 Free market, also often referred to as Capitalism, is the system that enables both of these features.
-If you have chosen tech as your career, you absolutely need to know at least the basics of how free market works.
+If you have chosen IT as your career, you absolutely need to know at least the basics of how free market works.

 Also, there are many people, especially younger people, to whom Capitalism is a dirty word.
 This is mainly because they don’t understand this economic system and their views of it are skewed.
-The articles in this section will help them to eliminate misconceptions that they may have about free market and will explain how free market can benefit them better than any alternative economic system.
+The articles in this section will help them to eliminate misconceptions that they may have about free market and will explain how free market can benefit them better than any alternative economic system would.